Irate-Walrus/stardust-rs/README.md

 This leads to a call being made to `_gcc_except_table` which has been removed by [linker.ld](./stardust/linker.ld) resulting in a segmentation fault.

+> [!note]
+> Patching the GOT appeared to get us a little further along before it crashes.
+YAY!🥳

 **Solution**: None